 Try a mid-length blue ombré because you still get the depth of the natural coloring at the roots and that super fun pop on the ends.
 Before blow-drying, I recommend using Kevin Murphy’s Staying.Alive.
 It’s a leave-in spray that protects and smooths your hair.
 After drying, use Design.Me’s product called Puff.Me for volume and to give texture to your waves.

 #28: Yummy Dark to Light Chocolate Brunette Hair

 Opt for a natural, sexy, carefree chocolate brunette ombré because it’s easy to achieve.
 When you wear it sleek and straight, it’s sassy and sophisticated.
 If you curl it, it becomes beach-like with more of a seductive look.
 Use a product line called Surface.
-It’s a high-performance, salon-exclusive haircare and skincare line that respects personal health and the earth.
+It’s a high-performance, salon-exclusive haircare, and skincare line that respects personal health and the earth.
 The great part about a balayage ombré appearance is that it’s a natural look.
-It’s all about a sun-kissed style that gives you a natural beach look.
+It’s all about a sun-kissed style with a natural beach look.

 #29: Intense Black to Pink Ombre